Updated on 29/05/2026

-Chicory coffee is a beverage that many people discover in their search for a gentler and naturally caffeine free alternative, one that offers comfort without compromise, only to find that it is accompanied by a remarkably rich and distinguished history.
-Made from the root of the chicory plant, it has been enjoyed for generations, yet many people in modern days are still not quite sure what it actually is, how it is prepared, or why it has become so popular again today.
+Made from the root of the chicory plant, chicory coffee has been enjoyed for generations, yet many people in modern days are still not quite sure what it actually is, how it is prepared, or why it has become so popular again today.

 In this guide, we’ll break down what chicory really is, how it has turned into a coffee-style drink, and why it has earned a place in so many mugs around the world.